Consciousness of guilt: Examples

 DOJ attorney Dan E. Stigall uses Raskolnikov, the fictional protagonist of Dostoevsky's Crime and Punishment, to discuss "consciousness of guilt" and how "such evidence can be used to demonstrate an accused's culpability":

 In all literature, there is perhaps no better example of a man wrestling with the knowledge of his own guilt than that of Raskolnikov in Dostoyevsky's Crime and Punishment.
 Within the struggles of the main character, the reader sees numerous examples of behavior that demonstrate a suspect's consciousness of guilt: disposing of the evidence, giving false exculpatory statements, fleeing the scene, and displaying an unusually nervous demeanor.
 Modern jurisprudence reveals that such behavior is admissible in contemporary criminal trials for the purpose of establishing guilt, highlighting the importance of acute observation of an accused's actions while demonstrating definitively Dostoyevsky's unique insight into the human condition and the criminal mind.

 Shakespearean scholar A. C. Bradley describes Macbeth's "consciousness of guilt" as "stronger in him than the consciousness of failure; and it keeps him in a perpetual agony of restlessness, and forbids him simply to droop and pine.
 His mind is 'full of scorpions.'
 He cannot sleep."

 In Shakespeare's Hamlet, "The lady doth protest too much, methinks" describes overreactions to accusations as an expression of a consciousness of guilt.

-In a CNN town hall interview with former FBI Director James Comey, Anderson Cooper addressed Donald Trump's false claim that "he did not stay overnight in Moscow around the time of the Miss Universe pageant in 2013":

-Cooper: "Since then, flight records, social media posts, congressional testimony, also photographs prove that he actually did spend the night in Moscow.
-Do you think it's significant that the President lied to you twice?"

-Comey: "It's always significant when someone lies to you, especially about something you're not asking about.
-It tends to reflect a consciousness of guilt."